AravBk/AravBk/README.md

 ### Work Experience

 - Worked as a Software Developer Intern at Qube Cinemas for 6 months.
-- Worked as a team lead as a Software Developer Intern at IpserLabs during Summer 2022.
+- Worked as a Software Developer Intern at IpserLabs during Summer 2022.
+Was made the team lead for my project.

 ### Interests & Achievements